mindspore-lab/mindone/examples/stable_diffusion_v2/docs/en/textual_inversion_finetune.md

 ## Introduction

-Textual Inversion is a method to train a pretrained text-to-image model to generate images of a specific unique concepts, modifiy their appearance, or compose them in new roles and novel scenes.
+Textual Inversion is a method to train a pretrained text-to-image model to generate images of a specific unique concept, modify their appearance, or compose them in new roles and novel scenes.
 It does not require lots of training data, only 3-5 images of a user-provided concept.
-It does not update the weights of the text-to-image model to learn the new concept, but learn it through new "words" in the embedding space of a frozen text encoder.
-These new "words" can be composed into natural language sentences, making it plausible to generate personalized visual contents.
+It does not update the weights of the text-to-image model to learn the new concept, but learns it through new "words" in the embedding space of a frozen text encoder.
+These new "words" can be composed into natural language sentences, making it plausible to generate personalized visual content.